kafouche/container-transmission/README.md

 # Transmission

-This image is based on *Kafouche Alpine Linux Base Image*.
+This image is based on *Kafouche Alpine Linux*.

 ## Mount / Volume